Cyrillic script: Latin script

 A number of languages written in a Cyrillic alphabet have also been written in a Latin alphabet, such as Azerbaijani, Uzbek, Serbian, and Romanian (in the Moldavian SSR until 1989 and in the Danubian Principalities until the early 19th century).
 After the disintegration of the Soviet Union in 1991, some of the former republics officially shifted from Cyrillic to Latin.
 The transition is complete in most of Moldova (except the breakaway region of Transnistria, where Moldovan Cyrillic is official), Turkmenistan, and Azerbaijan.
-Uzbekistan still uses both systems, and Kazakhstan has officially begun a transition from Cyrillic to Latin (scheduled to be complete by 2025).
+Uzbekistan still uses both systems, and Kazakhstan transitioned from Cyrillic to Latin in 2025.
 The Russian government has mandated that Cyrillic must be used for all public communications in all federal subjects of Russia, to promote closer ties across the federation.
 This act was controversial for speakers of many Slavic languages; for others, such as Chechen and Ingush speakers, the law had political ramifications.
 For example, the separatist Chechen government mandated a Latin script which is still used by many Chechens.